Rosemary GraceEconomic Development OfficerInverclyde Council75-81 Cathcart StreetGreenockPA15 1DETel: 01475 715555

 The building was completed in 1832 and has a lovely sanctuary with pulpit and choir stalls designed by Charles Rennie Macintosh and a selection of beautiful stained glass windows.
 Also within the building are furnishings from Ashton Parish Church.
 Nowadays the congregation is actively involved in the community and offers many different organizations to suit all ages.

 Gothic-style church built 1857 (J J and W H Hay) and tower with open-work Crown added 1878 (Bruce & Sturrock).
 Interior whitewashed with tall arch-braced timber roof.
 The sanctuary underwent major renovations in 1998 when wooden flooring was laid and the pews replaced by chairs to give greater flexibility.
 Makin Organ.
 Number of stained glass windows.

 Plot holders will be available to answer questions and give advice.
-Tea/coffee/cakes available
+Tea/coffee/cakes and cut flowers available

 The Scottish Civic Trust: The Tobacco Merchants House, 42 Miller Street,Glasgow, G1 1DT

 Tel: 0141 221 1466, Fax: 0141 248 6952,Email: email@example.com